Insights from Those Who DO Remember

 from the behaviour of those who have done this in the past; and

-1 The Record of Collectivist Governments
+1 The Record of Past Collectivist Governments

 After a major war, people are very keen that their loved ones should not have died for nothing, and that we learn “never again” lessons from the experience.
 We humans are pretty dim though, it turns out, and we really need to remind ourselves of the important lessons annually at least.

 After World War II we tried some Nazi doctors at Nuremberg.
-The doctors’ defense against the charges of carrying out experiments on unwilling subjects was basically
+The doctors’ defense against the charges of carrying out experiments on unwilling human subjects was basically

 it was not illegal: there were no laws against it (in Germany or other countries).
 And

-it was for “the greater good”: while the people experimented on may have suffered, society as a whole stood to gain from it.
+it was for “the greater good”: while the people experimented on may have suffered, society as a whole stood to gain from the experiments.

 Whilst voluntarily doing things for other people's benefit is a wonderful human attribute, you should not force anyone to suffer for others.
 The "greater good" argument doesn’t trump the principle that all humans must be respected!

 The reason it’s not obvious is that most people (97%, they say) have a strong co-operative instinct – to help others.
 Unfortunately the psychopaths and sociopaths who make up the other 3% are famously over-represented amongst CEOs and politicians ...
-“All power tends to corrupt …” and they weaponise our instinct to do things for others against us.
+“All power tends to corrupt …” (said Lord Acton) and they weaponise our instinct to do things for others against us.

 The Bolshevik takeover in 1917 led to the murder of the Russian middle class with weapons and famine.